kgl2001/IntegraB-OS/README.md

   * Support OSWORD &0F (write real time clock).
   * Accept spaces as well as slashes to separate date components in *DATE= arguments.
   * Accept three letter English month abbreviations as well as numeric months in *DATE= arguments.
+  * Set configured TV to 0,1 on full reset, reverting the change in v1.21.